Azure-Samples/Cross-Tenant-Communication-Using-Azure-Service-Bus/README.md

 # Cross-Tenant Communication using Azure Service Bus

+**IMPORTANT: As of January 2025, this content has been archived and is no longer actively maintained.
+Entra ID recently introduced functionality that enables you to architect solutions where applications can communicate across tenant boundaries without ever needing to create or manage any credentials.
+To learn more, please see the blog post "[Effortlessly access cloud resources across Azure tenants without using secrets](https://devblogs.microsoft.com/identity/access-cloud-resources-across-tenants-without-secrets/)".**

+# Archived Content

 Created by: Audrey Long, Ashton Mickey, and John Garland from the ISE Security Tech Domain

 This PoC contains a sample solution for handling cross-tenant communication between a Provider and one or more of its Customers using Service Bus message queues.
 The problem is of a multi-tenanted nature: the Provider needs to communicate securely with each of its Customers, and each Customer needs to communicate securely with the Provider.